AparGarg99/Tutorials/streamlit_frontend_tutorial/app7_opencv_tutorial/README.md

 *	A better understanding of the effect of change in parameter values on the output image.
 *	A better understanding of the effect of one image processing method on top of another.

-*My goal here is to make learning OpenCV, fun and understandable to everyone.*
+*My goal here is to make learning of OpenCV, fun and understandable.*

 ## Demo
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://opencvtutorial.herokuapp.com/)